 If you or someone you know was charged with embezzlement, it is crucial that you seek aggressive legal representation.
 A good criminal defense lawyer can make all the difference in the security of your future.

-Contact the Law Firm of Pilchman & Kay, P.L.C. to schedule a free consultation with our criminal defense lawyers.
+Contact the Law Office of Pilchman & Kay, A Professional Law Corporation to schedule a free consultation with our criminal defense lawyers.